 - Ham Radio is an ancient social media network that helps you to make a lot of friends around the world, and not all of these friends are fake, unlike modern social media networks.

-- Through using Modern Amateur Radio Technology, a ham radio operator can share video, text, emails, and even make it easier to connect to the Internet.
+- By using Modern Amateur Radio Technology, a ham radio operator can share video, text, and emails, and even make it easier to connect to the Internet.

 Things that are not allowed in Ham radio communication